guyii54/JRGR/README.md

 Our collected dataset RealRain can be downlowed here.

 ## JRGR train/test
-- Download or make your own dataset, the dataset should have the following structure:
+- Download our dataset or make your own dataset, the dataset should have the following structure:
   ```
   -train
     -Ot